 Some babies are slow to warm up, and it often seems like they’re shy or in a bad mood.

-They have low activity levels, and experience a lot of difficulties when adapting to new things.
+They have low activity levels and experience many difficulties adapting to new things.
 These babies tend to be more withdrawn than curious, and external changes bother them.
-Around 15 percent of babies are in this group (8).
+Around 15% of babies fit into this group (7).

 Temperament Table